Sanster/FasterTransformer/sample/pytorch/master_example/README.md

-TL;DR: When use FasterTransformer hidden size of PositionwiseFeedForward must equal to 4*hidden_dim
+TL;DR: When use FasterTransformer v4.0 (see [issue154](https://github.com/NVIDIA/FasterTransformer/issues/154#issuecomment-944104245))
+hidden size of PositionwiseFeedForward must equal to 4*hidden_dim

 Different between MASTERDecoder and ONMTDecoder
 1. MASTERDecoder not use cache